mackenziekbrooks/dci201-f25/docs/index.md

 # Syllabus

-Fall 2025 // TR 2:40-4:10pm //
+Fall 2025 // TR 2:40-4:10pm // Classroom: probably Leyburn 218

-The [course website](http://mackenziekbrooks.github.com/dci201-f25) is a living document.
+The [course website](http://mackenziekbrooks.github.io/dci201-f25) is a living document.
 It will change regularly to reflect the needs of the course.

 ## Contact